-- In the next step you will have to select whether you want the Malware Protection Settings.
-By default, the settings are enabled but you can choose to disable it.
+- In the next step, you will have to select whether you want the Malware Protection Settings.
+By default, the settings are enabled, but you can choose to disable them.

-- The Setup will do a readiness check of the system and will configure pre-requisites.
-Installation will continue and finally a window will popup reporting a successful installation.
+- The Setup will do a readiness check of the system and will configure prerequisites.
+The installation will continue, and finally, a window will popup reporting a successful installation.